shyam671/AnomalySegmentation_CourseProjectBaseCode/README.md

 # Real-Time-Anomaly-Segmentation [Course Project]
-This is

-This code is a toolbox that uses **PyTorch** for training and evaluating the **ERFNet** architecture for semantic segmentation.

-NOTE: This PyTorch version has a slightly better result than the ones in the Torch version (used in the paper): 72.1 IoU in Val set and 69.8 IoU in test set.
+This repository provides a starter-code setup for the Real-Time Anomaly Segmentation project of the Machine Learning Course [Link](https://docs.google.com/document/d/1ElljsAprT2qX8RpePSQ3E00y_3oXrtN_CKYC6wqxyFQ/edit?usp=sharing).
+It consists of the code base for training ERFNet on the Cityscapes dataset and perform anomaly segmentation.

 ## Packages
 For instructions, please refer to the README in each folder:

 * [train](train) contains tools for training the network for semantic segmentation.
-* [eval](eval) contains tools for evaluating/visualizing the network's output.
+* [eval](eval) contains tools for evaluating/visualizing the network's output and performing anomaly segmentation.
 * [imagenet](imagenet) Contains script and model for pretraining ERFNet's encoder in Imagenet.
 * [trained_models](trained_models) Contains the trained models used in the papers.